John May (youth worker): Charity Mentors

+Oxfordshire Youth

-May became Chair of Trustees of the charity Oxfordshire Youth, in 2023, recognised as the leading youth organisation for the youth sector in Oxfordshire.
-The charity’s vision is for all young people to be empowered, feel respected and know that they are valued.
+In 2023, May became Chair of Trustees of Oxfordshire Youth, a charity supporting youth work across the county through a network of local youth organisations.The charity’s vision is for all young people to be empowered, feel respected and know that they are valued.
 They achieve this with, and through, their local network of youth sector organisations, together reaching more than 26,000 young people.